nuxeo-sandbox/nuxeo-csv-zip-importer/README.md

 This plug-in allows users to drop a zip file containing files to import and a `data.csv` file.
 The zip will be expanded and Documents created accordingly to the csv.

-Syntax for the CSV file is the same as the default [CSV Importer](https://doc.nuxeo.com/nxdoc/nuxeo-csv/), in the file:content column, set the exact name of the file stored in the zip.
+Syntax for the CSV file is the same as the default [CSV Importer](https://doc.nuxeo.com/nxdoc/nuxeo-csv/), in the file:content column, set the exact key of the file stored in the zip.

 So, for example, say we have a zip file containing the following...